vinepereira/My-Gallery-Dev-Challenges/README.md

 - This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.
 - Responsive using display grid
-- An animation was also inserted into the image.
+- An animation was also inserted into the images.

 ## Contact